Avid Technology (NASDAQ:AVID) Updates Q3 2022 Earnings Guidance

-Avid Technology (NASDAQ:AVID – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
+Avid Technology (NASDAQ:AVID – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $0.27-$0.39 for the period, compared to the consensus earnings per share estimate of $0.36.
 The company issued revenue guidance of $100.00 million-$112.00 million, compared to the consensus revenue estimate of $109.69 million.
 Avid Technology also updated its FY 2022 guidance to $1.37-$1.53 EPS.

 Avid Technology Stock Performance